SrabanMondal/Mall_Deep_Analysis/docs/analysis.md

 associations (e.g., Binders and Paper) to drive larger baskets through bundling and recommendations. - **Forecasting**: Prepare for projected 2019 sales growth, particularly in Q4, based on accurate forecasts.

-The project's rigorous analyses, supported by clear visualizations, demonstrate proficiency in data science and business analytics.
-By providing actionable recommendations, it serves as a valuable tool for retail decision-making and a showcase of advanced analytical skills suitable for professional portfolios.